umbraco/UmbracoDocs/10/umbraco-ui-builder/actions/action-visibility.md

 ---
-description: Controlling the visibility of actions in Konstrukt, the back office UI builder for Umbraco.
+description: Controlling the visibility of actions in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Action Visibility